I just found this on WorldNetDaily, a web “news” source appealing to right-wing extremists:

 But my grief is more than outweighed by one giant consolation: At least, this means the end of that pompous, arrogant and obnoxious Lou Dobbs.
 After all, Lou Dobbs is also a nationally syndicated radio talk-show host.
 So Klein’s edict – “No Radio Talk Show Hosts on CNN” – must mean the end of Lou Dobbs.

 And it’s about time.
 Dobbs contradicts everything CNN supposedly stands for.
 He doesn’t just report, he pontificates.
-He doesn’t just deliver the news, he pollutes it with his own .
+He doesn’t just deliver the news, he pollutes it with his own opinions .
 He doesn’t even pretend to be in the middle of the road, he exults in being on the extreme right.

 Actually, Klein missed two excellent opportunities to fire Dobbs.
 First, when Dobbs assumed the role of chief executioner for undocumented workers.
 No fine points about breaking up families or crippling certain American industries for Dobbs.
 If they’re here illegally, they should be sent back across the border, all 12 million of them.
 It’s the kind of daily rant you expect from right-wing Fox News, but not from “news leader” CNN.